nomic/roz/README.md

 *rozed* is a thin wrapper around *app*.
 Call any of the express app routing methods on it.  *namespace* from the *express-namespace* module is also supported.

-If at least one grant does not fire, a 403 will be returned and the middleware after the roz statement will not be called.
+If a grant does not fire, a 403 will be returned and the middleware after the roz statement will not be called.

 Additionally, the rozed router demands that you include at least one `roz` statement in